 The identifying assumption underlying our strategy is that there is no time shock that would be specific to firms just above the 15 FTE size threshold and in eligible INPS codes within 5-digit industry codes.
 To assess the credibility of this assumption and the robustness of our approach, we proceed in several steps.
 We start by decomposing our triple difference into its sub-components.
-There are basically two ways in which we can think of the triple difference: (i) the first is to compare firms with eligible and non-eligible codes among those exceeding the 15-FTE size threshold (DiD1) and subtract the corresponding 'placebo' difference among those with FTE size below the 15 threshold (DiD2); (ii) the second is to compare firms above and below the 15-FTE size threshold within eligible codes (DiD3) and subtract the corresponding 'placebo' difference within ineligible codes (DiD4).
-The results reported in columns 2 to 5 of Table 2 are reassuring.
-They show that - in both approaches - the result of our main triple difference is entirely driven by the first DiD, rather than by the placebo DiD.
+There are basically two ways in which we can think of the triple difference: (i) the first is to compare firms with eligible and non-eligible codes among those exceeding the 15-FTE size threshold (DiD1) and subtract the corresponding 'placebo' difference among those with FTE size below the 15 threshold (DiD2); (ii) the second is to compare firms above and below the 15-FTE size threshold within eligible codes (DiD3) and subtract the corresponding 'placebo' difference firms above and below the 15-FTE size threshold within eligible codes (DiD4).
+The results reported in columns 2 to 5 of Table 2 report this decomposition.

-Indeed, we see in columns 2 and 4 that DiD1 and DiD3 yield very similar results, which are also extremely similar to our baseline triple-difference results.
-And we see that both placebo DiD2 and DiD4 are quantitatively small and statistically insignificant: column 3 shows that for placebo DiD2, there is little evidence of significant differential time shocks between eligible and non-eligible INPS codes within the same industry for firms just below the 15 FTE size threshold.
+In column 3, we can see that, absent STW, the employment shock is larger for eligible than non-eligible firms (DiD2), leading to a negative effect in the simple comparison of eligible and non-eligible firms with size above the 15-FTE threshold (DiD1).
+Hence our triple difference relies on correcting for differential trends across INPS codes.
+The DiD3 estimated in column 4, instead, yield results extremely similar to our baseline triple-difference results.
 Column 5 shows that for placebo DiD4, there is little evidence of significant differential time shocks between firms below and above the 15 FTE threshold in non-eligible INPS codes within the same industry.
-As a consequence, this means that our baseline results do not rely much on correcting for differential trends, either across firm size, or across INPS codes.
+As a consequence, this means that our baseline results do not rely much on correcting for differential trends across firm size.